Volkswagen Up Review

 - 3. Only takes 1 minute

 - Smart interior

 - Expensive top-spec models

 - Sluggish automatic gearbox

 Volkswagen Up: what would you like to read next?

-The Volkswagen Up is a little city car, but although it’s the company’s cheapest model, it still has the kind of high-quality, upmarket interior you would expect of a Volkswagen.
+The Volkswagen Up is a bit like one of those little bottles of Veuve Cliquot you find in a hotel minibar.
+It’s the company’s smallest, cheapest model, but it still has the kind of high-quality, upmarket interior you would expect of a Volkswagen.

 You won’t want for the latest in technology, either.
-DAB radio is standard across the range, and High Up and Beats models have a slick 5.0-inch colour screen, through which you can run lots of features from an app on a smartphone mounted in a cradle on top of the dashboard.
+DAB radio is standard across the range, and all models have a slick 5.0-inch colour screen, through which you can run lots of features from an app on a smartphone mounted in a cradle on top of the dashboard.

 Given how small the car is, you may well be surprised how easy it is for pretty much anyone to get comfy in the Up, even if they’re quite tall.
 On every model, the driver’s seat has height adjustment, and although the steering wheel only adjusts for height, not reach, you can easily get a decent driving position.

 Even more surprisingly, it’s a similar story in the rear seats.
 Admittedly, you can only get two people in the back – unlike the Hyundai i10, which will take three – but there’s enough head and knee room for tall adults to get reasonably comfortable.